overture-stack/website/markdown/documentation/ego/user-guide/api.md

 ## Check Prerequisites

-1. First log back into Ego Admin UI.
-Click **Users** from the lefthand menu, then select the user for which we need to generate the API Key.
+1. From the Ego Admin UI, click **Users** from the lefthand menu, then select the user for which we need to generate the API Key.
 Their profile is displayed.
 Copy their `ID` since it must be supplied later to the relevant endpoint:

 ![Entity](../assets/copy-id.png 'Copy ID')